Set Free

 • His resurrection has released us from bondage to death and sin.

-Give me such a clear and constant understanding of the glorious liberty that is mine in Christ that I shall be kept from lapsing into fear.
-Give me such true appreciation of my freedom in Christ that I shall not give in to the empty promises.
+Give me such a clear and constant understanding of your gift that I will never lapse into fear.
+Give me such true appreciation that I shall not give in to the empty promises.
 The suggestion that freedom is unsuppressed indulgence is fatal counsel.
-Rather, as Christ’s willing captives, we are filled with light and hope, ‘Make me a captive, Lord, And then I shall be free, Force me to render up my sword, And I shall conqueror be.’
+Rather, as Christ’s willing captives, we are filled with light and hope.

-In the name of Him who ‘led capt1vity captive and gave gifts to men,’ even Jesus Christ, our Lord.
+In the name of Him who ‘made captivity itself a captive and gave gifts to his people,’ even Jesus Christ, our Lord.
 Amen.

 Moving On In The Life of Prayer